Alex Ferguson: Gordon Strachan

-Gordon Strachan was a key player for Ferguson at Aberdeen, but their relationship broke down when Strachan signed an agreement with German club FC Köln without telling Ferguson.
+Gordon Strachan was a key player for Ferguson at Aberdeen, but Ferguson claimed that their relationship broke down when Strachan signed an agreement with German club FC Köln without telling Ferguson.
 Ferguson said that he believed although "there was a cunning streak in Strachan, I had never imagined that he could pull such a stroke on me".
+Strachan, while admitting that he had not handled the transfer in the best way, defended the move since he was increasingly disenchanted with Ferguson's coaching, saying "I needed him to treat me as an adult, not a kid; to have some respect for the fact that I was an experienced professional to whom abuse from the manager had become more of a motivational turn-off than a stimulus".

 Strachan did not sign for Köln, but instead moved to Manchester United in the summer of 1984.
-Strachan liked the move because he felt that Ron Atkinson treated him as an adult, unlike Ferguson.
-Strachan was still with the club when Ferguson was appointed manager in November 1986.
-Ferguson thought that Strachan did not play for United with the same confidence he had in Scotland and subsequently sold him to Leeds United in 1989.
+Strachan said that he "loved playing for Ron Atkinson at United.
+After being beaten with a big stick for so long at Aberdeen, it was refreshing to have a manager who trusted and appreciated me, and treated me as an adult.
+When Fergie moved to United, I had to endure the big stick again".
+With Ferguson having joined Manchester United in November 1986, he thought that Strachan did not play for United with the same confidence he had in Scotland and subsequently sold him to Leeds United in 1989.
 Strachan enjoyed significant success with Leeds as a veteran player, helping them win the 1991–92 English league championship in a title race with Ferguson's United.

 Their relationship continued to be frosty as Strachan moved into management himself.
 In his 1999 autobiography, Ferguson stated that Strachan "could not be trusted an inch – I would not want to expose my back to him in a hurry".
 Strachan's reaction to the attack, in his own autobiography, My Life in Football, was one of being "surprised and disappointed", although he suspected that Ferguson had helped to relegate Strachan's Coventry City in 2001 by fielding a weakened Manchester United team in a match against Derby County.
 By 2006 they appeared to have "declared something of a truce", ahead of Champions League matches between United and Strachan's Celtic.

 David Beckham

 In February 2003, Ferguson was involved in a dressing room argument with Manchester United player David Beckham.
-Ferguson allegedly kicked a football boot in frustration, which hit Beckham in the face and caused a minor injury.
-Ferguson apologised to Beckham, who was transferred to Real Madrid later that year.
+Ferguson allegedly kicked a football boot in frustration, which hit Beckham in the face and caused a minor injury above his eye.
+Ferguson later apologised to Beckham.
+Beckham transferred to Real Madrid at the end of the season.